-Samantha Harrison works quickly.
-This year has been her breakthrough year: the 27-year-old placed sixth in the 10,000m at both the Commonwealth Games and the European Championships this summer.
+It's been a breakthrough year for the 27-year-old, who placed sixth in the 10,000m at both the Commonwealth Games and the European Championships this summer.

-But, remarkably, it's only four years since her very first race.
+And it's only been four years since her very first race.
 Here's her remarkable journey so far...

 From the dentist's surgery to the elite